Ryubing/Ryuko/README.md

 ## Contributing

 Contributions are welcome.
-If you're unsure if your PR would be merged or not, ask in the Ryujinx discord server pinging Berry.
+If you're unsure if your PR would be merged or not, ask in the Ryujinx discord pinging Berry.

 You're expected to use [black](https://github.com/psf/black) for code formatting before sending a PR.
 Simply install it with pip (`pip3 install black`), and run it with `black .`.